tehsmyers/relational-pulp/db-translation-guide.md

 All mongoengine DateTimeFields should, at this point, be storing UTC datetime stamps, represented in python as "datetime.datetime" instances.
-UTCDateTimeField and ISO8601StringField are custom fields with special behavior for storage, but all datetimes should be stored in postgres as postgres's native data type.
-Any custom serialization/deserialization of datetime data should be done at the API layer.
+UTCDateTimeField and ISO8601StringField are custom fields with special behavior for storage, but all datetimes should be stored in postgres as postgres's native data type, so the only Django field type we should be using for all of these mongo fields is DateTimeField.
+Custom serialization/deserialization of datetime data should be done at the API layer.

 https://www.postgresql.org/docs/current/static/datatype-datetime.html

+Used in:
+- `pulp_ostree/plugins/pulp_ostree/plugins/db/model.py`
+- `pulp/server/pulp/server/db/model/__init__.py`
+- `pulp/server/pulp/server/db/fields.py`

 #### DateTimeField